rurban/ctl/README.md

 ./ci-all.sh
 ```

+To generate the manpages or run `make install` install the `ronn` gem.

 For maintaining CTL, a container templated to type `int` can be
 output to `stdout` by running make on the container name with .i, eg: